BHX2/BottlenoseDB/README.md

 ```

 ###Components / Relationships
 Use `.` to indicate the existence of a component or relationship.
 This can be paired with `=` to assign the role.
 Both the component/relationship and any assigned entities should be noun phrases.
 If the attribute is in the form of a verb phrase use **Actions** as described below.
+Again note that all phrases should be singular.
 ```
 cat.owner = John
+cat.hobby = eating, sleeping, sunbathing
 ```

 ###Actions